 But once we just decided to let go and enjoy the experience for what it was, it became magical.
 I didn’t care if I danced like Elaine from Seinfeld – it felt great!
 There was enough room to literally kick my heels up, use some of the trained dance experience I have, and also to just let my body flow with the music.

 The pace of the music built up to a climax over the course of an hour, at which point it subdued and then stopped for a short break.
 Everybody sat in the middle of the room for the “opening words”, during which time the DJ moderated and a pre-designated attendee led the group through a short exercise in gratitude.
-It wasn’t overly “out there” or too flaky – it was inspirational enough to give us all something to think about while dancing through the next hour or so (the section called “the program”).
+Without being too woo-woo, it was inspirational enough to give us all something to think about while dancing through the next hour or so (the section called “the program”).

 By this time I had already given a lot of what I had to the dance and was pooped, so the break was welcome.
 When the music recommenced it was slow and spiritual again, and built up over the next hour.
 An eclectic mix was played, including some Hindi music, hip-hop, 1980’s retro, and some Latin stuff at the end which gave me a final burst of energy to keep going.
 I especially enjoyed the Latino version of Hotel California!